 This program goes deeper into skills and training than our standard Survival Skills Day Camp by offering:

-- Lessons in ancestral fire-making using the friction fire method (campers will create their own bow drill kit)
+- Lessons in ancestral fire-making using the friction fire method (campers will have the opportunity to create their own bow drill kit)

 - Deeper training in shelter building

-- More extensive lessons in foraging, hunting, and trapping
+- More extensive lessons in foraging, plant identification, ethical harvesting, and hunting

 - An entire week together to receive more elaborate lessons in all of the survival skills we teach

 Wondering if this camp is right for your child?
 Click here to find out.

 - On-site director and volunteers who offer additional instructor support

 - Staff trained as Coyote Mentors, a widely-respected educational philosophy developed at the Wilderness Awareness School

 - Compassionate educators who encourage each child’s respect for self, others, and nature